luanillust/luanillustrates/_posts/2018-01-03-Tokyo-Trouble-in-Paradise.md

 Now in the last few hours of 2016, everyone had left, and I was stuck with the ball and chain.
 Not for long...
 Readying my prison break, I completely emptied my duffel of its purchased contents thus far and packed in the dirty contraband, 3DS and, of course, my music.
 Curiously, I left behind coins... for a coin operated laundromat.

-A short walk in the empty streets, led me to a quiet (relatively) laundromat.
-Peace and quiet, a.k.a perfection.
+A short walk in the empty streets, led me to a (relatively) quiet laundromat.
 Breaking my notes at the vending machine, I acquired my small change and a warm milk tea to ward off the cold.
 It was only when I was putting the clothes in, did I realise that I didn’t have any detergent… 🤦.
 I turned to the lady behind me and asked to borrow some but she kindly pointed out that the detergent comes with its operation. :open_mouth: _Incredible_.
 Finishing the preparation, I had a sweet little conversation with the lady.
 Obviously, one sided but I still :heart:.

 Bidding the lady adieu, I was left to myself.
 As the hum of the machines competed with my blaring tunes, I enjoyed the solitary moment with my _true_ love: games.
+Soooo yeah...
+I spent NYE doing laundry!
+Doesn't get better than that.

 Thanks for reading and join the new me, of the New Year, as I hit the shops _ah-gain_...